minhhai2209/forge-docs-snapshot/mirror/function-reference/index/index.md

 ```
 modules:
   function:
-    - key: backend
+    - key: my-function
       handler: index.handler
 ```
 ```

+The function `key` is `my-function`, while the directory name is `functions`.
+These do not need to match.
+The `key` is a unique identifier used to reference this function from other modules (see example below).
+The `handler` specifies the file and function to execute: `index.handler` refers to the `handler` function exported from `index.js` in the `/src/functions/` directory.

 ### Attaching a function to a module

 To enable your function to run, it needs to be attached to a [module](/platform/forge/manifest-reference/modules/) via the [app manifest](/platform/forge/manifest-reference/).
-For example, a [scheduled trigger](/platform/forge/manifest-reference/modules/scheduled-trigger/):
+For example, a [scheduled trigger](/platform/forge/manifest-reference/modules/scheduled-trigger/) that uses the function key we defined above:

 ```
 ```